atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 • least propensity that way; but Kitty Dovrnton, after we got home, gave a lively, and not an un 5 graceful jump, and said She fancied She could Soon j learn the attitudes which She had.seen. |
-“Fie, Kitty !” replied my dear Charlotte. j
+"Fie, Kitty !" replied my dear Charlotte. j
-, “Were I your father or guardian, ” Said I, “those ■arms Should be pinioned down, and those legs tied j together, to prevent your exposing yourself in that preposterous manner.”
+, "Were I your father or guardian, " Said I, "those ■arms Should be pinioned down, and those legs tied j together, to prevent your exposing yourself in that preposterous manner."
 The poor girlcoloured, T— — -- -- -- really brieve She
 meant no harm, but Spoke merely from the liveliness i of her temper.
 After having clapped her hands to her face for a few moments.
-Sire ran to me, and, with a pleasing naivete, cried, “Pray, my lord,, don’t think amiss of mer- -- -- -- -- -- I did not;
+Sire ran to me, and, with a pleasing naivete, cried, "Pray, my lord,, don’t think amiss of mer- -- -- -- -- -- I did not;
-intend to say anything improper; but 1 always loved exercise, and I have heard you declare a hundred times,. that dancing was very proper for .young people.” '■.......!
+intend to say anything improper; but 1 always loved exercise, and I have heard you declare a hundred times,. that dancing was very proper for .young people." '■.......!
-“Aye, .child, ’’ replied I, laughing at her Simplicity, “under prudent regulations it may be very i wholesome, for aught I know; but I cannot approve of all kinds of dances, nor do I think that dancing after .marriage, is at all necessary for any woman.”
+"Aye, .child, ’’ replied I, laughing at her Simplicity, "under prudent regulations it may be very i wholesome, for aught I know; but I cannot approve of all kinds of dances, nor do I think that dancing after .marriage, is at all necessary for any woman."
 I
-“I may dance then in a prudent manner a long; while, for I am sure I slran’t be married.?
+"I may dance then in a prudent manner a long; while, for I am sure I slran’t be married.?
-“Why So ?” replied lady Charlotte.
+"Why So ?" replied lady Charlotte.
-You have not made a vestal vow, surely, t Kitty ?” added I. _ 1 “No, my lord, ” answered She blushing, “but I shall be very nice in my man; and if it.is not proper j for me to dance an allemand, I Should not choose, I methinks, a man who would dance one with any I body elfe.” _ 1
+You have not made a vestal vow, surely, t Kitty ?" added I. _ 1 "No, my lord, " answered She blushing, "but I shall be very nice in my man; and if it.is not proper j for me to dance an allemand, I Should not choose, I methinks, a man who would dance one with any I body elfe." _ 1
-“Sir Charles Conyers, my dear Kitty, ” replied I, “will endeavour to make himself agreeable to you j in every respect,,
+"Sir Charles Conyers, my dear Kitty, " replied I, "will endeavour to make himself agreeable to you j in every respect,,
-“pslraw I :
+"pslraw I :
-“Phaw I [turning away her face] how you love to rally ie my lord, — But you Vvill See, that with all' yout sense and penetration, you may be mistaken..
+"Phaw I [turning away her face] how you love to rally ie my lord, — But you Vvill See, that with all' yout sense and penetration, you may be mistaken..
 Sir Charles is my Superior, indeed, in point of fortunh, but I would not marry a king if I did not love him.
 Noble Sentiments, Jack, in a girl of fifteen! -- --
 Is She not worthy of my charlotte’s friendsliip -- -- You See the esfe£ts of good education — What an amiable innocent this girl is! ’ She may be made an